Watertown Weeding Services

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

 Watertown faces significant challenges from invasive weeds such as garlic mustard (Alliaria petiolata), common and glossy buckthorn (Rhamnus cathartica, Frangula alnus), bush honeysuckle (Lonicera spp.), Japanese knotweed (Fallopia japonica), oriental bittersweet (Celastrus orbiculatus), and purple loosestrife (Lythrum salicaria).
-Removal protocols are species-specific, with timing to prevent seed dispersal and mechanical techniques (pulling, cutting, digging).
+Removal protocols are species-specific, with timing to prevent seed dispersal and mechanical techniques like pulling, cutting, or digging.
 Equipment must be sanitized between sites using 70% isopropyl alcohol or 10% bleach solution.
-Invasive debris must be bagged in 6 mil plastic and sent to landfill, never composted, with strict transportation protocols.
-Follow-up monitoring at 6-month and annual intervals is required, and coordination with MIPAG and municipal tracking databases ensures rapid response to regrowth.
+Invasive debris must be bagged in 6 mil plastic and sent to landfill—never composted.
+Transportation protocols prevent seed spread, and follow-up monitoring at 6-month and annual intervals is required.
+Coordination with MIPAG and municipal tracking databases ensures compliance and rapid response.

 Tool Sanitation, Worker Safety & Public Health Protection Protocols

 Comprehensive sanitation protocols are vital to prevent the spread of pathogens and invasive species.
 Tools and equipment must be disinfected between sites and plants using 70% isopropyl alcohol or a 10% bleach solution (1:9 ratio).
-Workers are required to use PPE, including safety glasses, Level A4+ cut-resistant gloves, steel-toed boots, and long sleeves for poison ivy protection.
-First aid certification, tick awareness (due to Lyme disease prevalence), and heat stress prevention are mandatory.
-Public health is protected by timing work to avoid exposure to children and pets, and by following emergency procedures for hazardous plant contact.
-Ergonomic practices, proper lifting, and hydration are emphasized.
+Special attention is required in known disease or invasive areas, with daily equipment inspection and removal of soil and debris before moving.
+Worker safety includes PPE (safety glasses, Level A4+ cut-resistant gloves, steel-toed boots, long sleeves), first aid certification, tick awareness (Lyme disease is endemic), and heat stress prevention.
+Public health is protected by using barriers and timing to safeguard children, pets, and sensitive individuals, and by following emergency procedures for exposure incidents.
+Ergonomic practices, proper lifting, tool selection, and hydration are emphasized for worker well-being.

 Watertown Board of Health